MagnascoLab/octoWatch/README.md

 5. Press Enter (this moves you into the OctoWatch folder)

 ### Step 5: Set Up the OctoWatch Environment
-Now we'll create a special space for OctoWatch to run.

 1. Copy and paste this command:
    ```